FeliPrado31/Kaboom-JS-Game-Boilerplate/README.md

 - `constants.ts`: Constants used in the project
 - `kaboomInit.ts`: Function for initializing the Kaboom.js instance

+## Demo

+You can check out the live demo of the game here: https://github.com/FeliPrado31/Kaboom-JS-Game-Boilerplate

 ## Contributing

 If you'd like to contribute to this project, feel free to submit your pull requests.
 You can also open issues to report bugs or suggest improvements.